k0sproject/k0s/docs/install.md

     curl --proto '=https' --tlsv1.2 -sSf https://get.k0s.sh | sudo sh
     ```

-    Alternatively you can download it from the [releases page.](https://github.com/k0sproject/k0s/releases/latest) This is required for airgapped environments.
+    Alternatively you can download it from the [releases page.](https://github.com/k0sproject/k0s/releases/latest) This is required for air gapped environments.

 2. Install k0s as a service

-    The `k0s install` sub-command installs k0s as a system service on the local host that is running one of the supported init systems: Systemd or OpenRC.
+    The `k0s install` sub-command installs k0s as a system service on a host that is running one of the supported init systems: Systemd or OpenRC.
 You can execute the install for workers, controllers or single node (controller+worker) instances.

     Run the following command to install a single node k0s that includes the controller and worker functions with the default configuration: